5 Questions About Bedwetting Every Parent Should Know

-When it comes to bedwetting, also known as nighttime wetting, kids may have a lot of questions.
+When it comes to bedwetting, kids may have a lot of questions.
 Whether they verbalize them or parents proactively address them, it's best to be prepared with answers.

 The five most frequently asked questions — in no particular order and courtesy of Dr. Charles Sophy, medical director for the Los Angeles County Department of Children and Family Services — are:Why am I wetting the bed?

 The National Kidney Foundation (NKF) professes kids who wet the bed don't do it on purpose.
 It happens because kids don't wake up when they need to use the bathroom.
 It may also be happening because the kidneys make too much urine during sleep, the bladder is unable to hold urine or there's a hereditary link (i.e., nighttime wetting runs in the family).
 "Depending on the child's age and medical status, there may be different reasons for bedwetting," says Dr. Sophy.
 A trip to the doctor's office will help rule out any underlying medical causes.

 When asked this question by a patient, Dr. Michael Wasserman, a pediatrician with the Ochsner Clinic Foundation in New Orleans, LA, says he tells them that the bladder, which stores the urine they make, has a control system that does not always work well, but will do so as the child matures.How can I stop nighttime wetting?